GS_PhantomCam

 Breakdown

-| Step | What It Means |
+| Step | What it means |

 |---|---|

-| 4 — Interpolation | Cam Core blends position, rotation, and FOV over the matched entry’s BlendTime using the configured EasingType. |
+| 6 — Interpolation | Cam Core blends position, rotation, and FOV over the entry’s blend time using the configured easing + shape.
+If a new blend interrupts this one, a correction window pulls the new start curve back from the rendered TM. |

 E Indicates extensible classes and methods.